Poll Types We Use

 Sample & Representativeness

-Important disclosure: PredictOregon polls use a self-selected online sample.
-Respondents choose to participate — they are not randomly selected.
-This means our results cannot be treated as statistically representative of all Oregon voters.
-Results should be interpreted as the views of engaged online Oregonians, not a scientific probability sample.
+Polls #1 and #2 used a self-selected online sample.
+Respondents chose to participate and were not randomly selected.
+Those results cannot be treated as statistically representative and should be interpreted as directional indicators from engaged Oregon voters, not a scientific probability sample.
+We disclosed this limitation prominently in all published outputs for those polls.

 We believe transparency about this limitation is essential.
 Many widely-cited online polls make no such disclosure.
 We do, because we believe informed readers make better decisions with honest data than with numbers that falsely claim precision they don't have.